wxWidgets/Phoenix/README.rst

 * freeglut3
 * freeglut3-dev
 * libsm-dev
+* libgtk-3-dev
+* libwebkitgtk-3.0-dev

+If you are building for GTK2 then you'll also need these packages and their dependencies:

 * libgtk2.0-dev
 * libwebkitgtk-dev

-If you are building for GTK3 then you'll also need these packages and their dependencies:

-* libgtk-3-dev
-* libwebkitgtk-3.0-dev

 If your Linux distribution has gstreamer 1.0 available then you can install the dev packages for that instead of the 0.10 version.
 For example: